TheHive-Project/TheHive4py/docs/examples/alert.md

 --8<-- "examples/alert/case_merge.py"
 ```

-In the above example we prepared a `parent_case` to which we merge the `new_alert` using their ids and finally save the updated case in the `updated_parent_case` variable.
+In the above example we prepared a `parent_case` to which we merge the `new_alert` using its id and finally save the updated case in the `updated_parent_case` variable.

 !!! tip
     It can happen that multiple new alerts belong to the same parent case.
 In such situation we can use the [alert.bulk_merge_into_case][thehive4py.endpoints.alert.AlertEndpoint.bulk_merge_into_case] method for a more convenient merge process.